BrianReevz/GeneFacePlusPlus/CLOUD_BUILD_README.md

 ## Security Notes

-- The built images are stored in Google Container Registry
+- The built images are stored in Google Artifact Registry
 - Ensure your project has appropriate IAM permissions
-- Consider using Artifact Registry for newer projects
 - Review the Dockerfiles for any security concerns before building

 ## Next Steps